 Good quality rug underlay (or padding as it’s known by our good friends across the pond) will provide an essential protective layer between the rug and the floor.
 This will increase the life of the rug and help to keep it in place.
-It is important to use the correct type of padding for the floor you are laying the rug on and for it to be the correct size.
+It is important to use the correct type of underlay for the floor you are laying the rug on, and for it to be the correct size.
 We recommend John Lewis non-slip rug hold underlay.
 In our opinion it’s the best rug underlay available in the UK, and can be used on both hard floors and carpet.
-If in doubt call us for advice.
+If in doubt contact us for advice.

 Protect Your Rugs